glennmckechnie/weewx-sqlbackup/README.md

     sort -u 1 1a 2 3 > 11a23
     # the order really does not matter, sort will do what it says and the -u flag will get rid of the dupes.

-We now create a new file with a header, all the INSERT's we require, plus the footer.
+We now create a new file with a header, all the INSERTs we require, plus the footer.
 We're back to the start, but bigger and better.

     cat header  > new_file.sql
     cat 11a23 >> new_file.sql